SickChill/SickChill.Wiki/Settings-explained.md

 #### Configure Custom Newznab Providers

-* SickRage lets you add almost every NZB Indexer out there.
+* Sick-Rage lets you add almost every NZB Indexer out there.
 The custom Newznab is the preferred way of adding an NZB indexer.
 You might ask yourself if its not better to build them in?
 Well its not...
 Firstly there are so many NZB indexers out there that it is impossible to add them all.
 But even a better reason is that you can search far more efficient if you add/configure the indexer manually.
 An indexer uses category's to search.
 Generally they are divided between SD, HD, Sports, Anime etc. Now lets say you only need HD releases than there is no point in adding/enabling all the others.
 Same if you only need Sports.
 This method is far more efficient then building-in a provider and using all the category's by default.

 ![configure-custom-newznab-providers](https://cloud.githubusercontent.com/assets/7928052/13013477/f304da42-d1af-11e5-83fe-462702b4f567.png)